D-Lawson/milestone-project-1/README.md

 ## Typical user stories to expect:

 1. As a member of a climbing group, I want to find suitable accommodation on the 1st of May that can house 8 climbers.
 It needs to be within our budget and the hope is for the overall trip to be a memorable one, with some interesting facilities local to the accommodation.
 The hope is that this will make it a good proposition for all, be able to relax properly at the end of each day which will add value to our climbing trip.

 1. As a family of 5, we are looking for an ideal getaway for half term.
 We’d like the children to be able to have fun outside the accommodation, with plenty to do in the area.
 As parents we wouldn’t mind a bit of luxury either.
 This would make it a family break to remember.

+1. As a retired couple we are looking for a self-catering cottage to spend a couple of weeks relaxing and exploring the Snowdonia region.
+We would like to book something tonight so that we can plan for the getaway therefore we would like to check availability and make a reservation.

+1. As a customer looking for a suitable accommodation to host my husband’s 60th birthday party in a private setting.
+I would like to hear of any experiences others have had before committing.
+We would like to bring as many people as possible and would like to be able to cater for them all.
+We also have a number of other requirements, so I’d like to be able to contact the owner before placing a booking.

 There seems to be a significant variance in the potential stories that we can expect.
 This suggests that we should try to maintain some neutrality while focusing on the service itself and the value propositions of it.